 The organising committee welcomes submissions for workshops, talks, and posters for the deRSE19 conference, as well as for splinter meetings and birds-of-a-feather (BoF) events.
 The aim is to reflect the diverse community of research software engineers by seeking input from all levels of experience and across a variety of domains, geographic locations, genders, and ethnicities.

-At least one author of successful submissions is expected to attend the conference to present.
+If your submission is accepted, at least one of the authors is expected to attend the conference to present.
 Please note that conference fees apply at registration.

 deRSE19 has no pre-defined thematic tracks.
 Instead, sessions will be inductively created by the programme committee from the submissions.
 If your submission addresses a topic that you think is of interest to the community of people involved in research software, we would love to see it submitted!